;

 If multiple PCBUs are involved in the work, one PCBU should be nominated to notify the regulator.
 However, all PCBUs are responsible for ensuring a notification is made.

-The regulator must be notified by the fastest means possible given the circumstances.
+The regulator must be notified by the fastest way possible in the circumstances.

 The person giving the notification must provide details about the notifiable event as requested by the regulator.